 Electric Rays: Family Torpedinidae

-Species: Torpedo californica; (Ayres, 1855); from the Greek word torpedo (for numbness—from the electric shock) and californica (for California, where the first specimens were taken).
+Species: Tetronarce californica; (Ayres, 1855); from the Greek word torpedo (for numbness—from the electric shock) and californica (for California, where the first specimens were taken).
+Formerly Torpedo californica.

 Alternate Names: Torpedo ray, numbfish, crampfish or torpedo.
 Called torpedo del Pacifico or torpedo in Mexico.